burningwiththefiresoforc/lib-x/README.md

 **Required:**

-- calibre - for obvious reasons
+- calibre - for the database
 - jq - to pass the  json data
 - fzf - for the main ui